-John Race will be leading his 23 Denali Expedition in the summer of 2019.
-This is an opportunity to learn from a guide that has successfully climbed Denali 18 times and learned a few tricks for making things easier along the way.
+John Race completed his 23th Denali Expedition in the summer of 2019.
+This is an opportunity to learn from a guide that has successfully climbed Denali 19 times and learned a few tricks for making things easier along the way.
 This program will give you the basic skill set you will need for a mountaineering expedition to Denali or for extended winter backcountry travel.
 Our scheduled programs take place on Mt.
 Baker, but we also have the ability to run this in other venues if you would like to get out earlier in the season.

 Topics discussed include: Frostbite and hypothermia, climbing at high-altitudes and acclimatization strategies, whiteout navigation, and route planning.